erpc-io/eRPC/README.md

    * This application requires two machines.
 Set `kServerHostname` and `kClientHostname` to the IP addresses of your machines.
    * Run `./server` at the server, and `./client` at the client.

+## Supported NICs:
+ * UDP over Ethernet mode (`DTRANSPORT=raw`):
+   * ConnectX-4 or newer Mellanox Ethernet NICs
+   * ConnectX-3 and older Mellanox NICs are supported in eRPC's RoCE mode
+   * Support for other NICs via DPDK is under development
+ * InfiniBand mode (`DTRANSPORT=infiniband`): Any InfiniBand-compliant NICs
+ * RoCE mode: Any RoCE-compilant NICs
+ * Mellanox NIC drivers:
+   * It's best to use drivers from Mellanox OFED.
+Mellanox drivers specially optimized for eRPC are available in the `drivers` directory.
+   * Upstream drivers work as well.
+On Ubuntu, the incantation is:
+      * `apt install libmlx4-dev libmlx5-dev libibverbs-dev`
+      * `modprobe mlx4_ib mlx5_ib ib_uverbs`

 ## Configuring and running the provided applications
  * The `apps` directory contains a suite of benchmarks and examples.
 The